RobustART: Benchmarking Robustness on Architecture Design and Training Techniques

 In this work, we propose \textbf{RobustART}, the first comprehensive robustness benchmark on ImageNet regarding architecture design and training techniques towards diverse noise types.
-We systematically study over a thousand model architectures (\emph{44} prevalent human-designed off-the-shelf model architectures including CNNs~\cite{he2016deep,huang2017densely,tan2019efficientnet}, ViTs \cite{DBLP:conf/iclr/DosovitskiyB0WZ21,touvron2020training}, and MLP-Mixers \cite{tolstikhin2021mlp}; \emph{1200+} architectures generated by Neural Architecture Search \cite{xie2017genetic,Liu_2018_ECCV,yu2020bignas,li2020neural,mei2019atomnas}) and \emph{10+} mainstream training techniques (\eg, data augmentation, adversarial training, weight averaging, label smoothing, optimizer choices).
+We systematically study over a thousand model architectures (\emph{49} prevalent human-designed off-the-shelf model architectures including CNNs~\cite{he2016deep,huang2017densely,tan2019efficientnet}, Transformers \cite{DBLP:conf/iclr/DosovitskiyB0WZ21,touvron2020training,liu2021swin}, and MLP-Mixers \cite{tolstikhin2021mlp}; \emph{1200+} architectures generated by Neural Architecture Search \cite{xie2017genetic,Liu_2018_ECCV,yu2020bignas,li2020neural,mei2019atomnas}) and \emph{10+} mainstream training techniques (\eg, data augmentation, adversarial training, weight averaging, label smoothing, optimizer choices).
 To thoroughly study robustness against noises from different sources, we evaluate diverse noise types including adversarial noises \cite{goodfellow6572explaining,madry2017towards}, natural noises (\eg, ImageNet-C \cite{hendrycks2018benchmarking}, -P \cite{hendrycks2018benchmarking}, -A \cite{hendrycks2021natural}, and -O \cite{hendrycks2021natural}), and system noises \cite{wang2021imagenets} (see Table \ref{tab:architecture-rank} for the top-5 robust architectures against different noises).
-Our large-scale experiments revealed several insights with respect to general model design for the first time: (1) for Transformers and MLP-Mixers, adversarial training largely improves robustness for all types of noises (adversarial, natural, and system noises) and clean accuracy; (2) given comparable model sizes and aligned training settings, CNNs (\eg, ResNet) perform stronger on natural and system noises, while transformers (\eg, ViT) are more robust on adversarial noises; and (3) for almost all model families, increasing model capacity improves model robustness; however, increasing model sizes or adding extra data cannot improve robustness for some lightweight architectures.
+Our large-scale experiments revealed several insights with respect to general model design for the first time: (1) for Transformers and MLP-Mixers, adversarial training is universally effective for improving the robustness against all types of noises (adversarial, natural, and system noises); (2) given comparable model sizes and aligned training settings, CNNs (\eg, ResNet) perform stronger on natural and system noises, while Transformers (\eg, ViT) are more robust on adversarial noises; and (3) for almost all model families, increasing model capacity improves model robustness; however, increasing model sizes or adding extra data cannot improve robustness for some lightweight architectures.

 Our contributions are as follows. \begin{itemize} \item{\textbf{Comprehensive benchmark.} We provide the first comprehensive robustness benchmark on ImageNet, regarding architecture design and general training techniques.
 We investigate more than one thousand model architectures and \emph{10+} training techniques on multiple noise types (adversarial, natural, and system noises).}